 Today we will look at the section of Job that extends through Job 2:10.
 Let’s walk through it first to get an overview, and then stand back and draw out some truths for our lives.

 Job’s Character and Blessing

-Verses 2–3 describe the way God had blessed him (cf. 1:10) in his righteousness.
-He had seven sons and three daughters and huge numbers of sheep and camels and oxen and servants.
+Verses 2–3 describe the way God had blessed him (see Job 1:10) in his righteousness.
+He had seven sons and three daughters and huge numbers of sheep, camels, oxen, and servants.
 He was the greatest of all the people of the east.

-Notice that two of the calamities were caused by evil men—Sabaens (v.
-15) and Chaldeans (v.
-17).
-And two were caused by, what insurance adjusters would call "acts of God."
-Probably lighting and fire in verse 16 and a tornado in verse 19.
+Notice that two of the calamities were caused by evil men: Sabaens (verse 15) and Chaldeans (verse 17).
+And two were caused by, what insurance adjusters would call “acts of God,” probably lighting and fire in verse 16 and a tornado in verse 19.

 A Glimpse into Heaven to Understand Events on Earth

 All Job’s prosperity is gone in one afternoon.
 What in the world is going on here?
 To see what is going on we have to look outside the world.
 This world alone never answers the great questions of life.
 The answer is found in heaven.
 So the writer gives us a glimpse into heaven to understand better what is happening on earth.

 Job 1:6–12 describe a meeting between God and Satan.
 In verse 7, Satan says that he spends his time going to and fro on the earth.
 Then God puts on display a trophy that he delights in very much.
 He says, “Have you considered my servant Job, that there is none like him on the earth, a blameless and upright man, who fears God and turns away from evil?”

 It’s as though a diamond thief should meet the owner at the back of a jewelry store late at night.
 The owner says, “What are you doing?”
 And the thief answers, “Just walking around in your store.”
 And then the owner says, “Did you see our most precious diamond up there at the front?”

 God Sets Job Up for Trouble